News

 • “My boss made an inappropriate comment based on my race or gender.
 I complained to HR, and they disciplined him.
 I was told he would not retaliate.
 But a week later, he yelled at me because I made a mistake.
 And a couple months after that he sent me an email complaining that I had come into work late.
 He is retaliating!”

 • Maybe, but probably not.
-An actionable retaliation claim usually must involve an ultimate employment action — likely something that causes financial harm (such as a termination, demotion, or not giving a standard bonus or raise).
+An actionable retaliation claim usually must involve something significant — likely something that causes financial harm (such as a termination, demotion, or not giving a standard bonus or raise).
 Also, you are still required to do your job as expected.

 • I’m being asked to do tasks that I shouldn’t be doing in my position.
 Or I’m having to work really hard and my boss is not nice.
 Or My boss is complaining about my performance and I’m worried I might lose my job. –> Therefore, I am in a “hostile work environment!”